 As we age, our skin undergoes a number of changes.
-Some of these changes can give a positive effect – for example, the reduction of oil production results in less shiny skin and any lingering adult acne almost always disappears.
+Some of these changes can have a positive effect.
+For example, the reduction of oil production results in less shiny skin and any lingering adult acne almost always disappears.
 Most of these changes, however, are generally seen as undesirable, and thus most people seek to reduce the signs of aging on their skin by prevention or medical treatment.
 This article will discuss the two different types of aging, known as intrinsic and extrinsic, and the preventative measures that can be taken to slow the process, as well as the treatments that can be used to diminish the signs of aging skin.

 Extrinsic aging, the external factors that influence how we age, work with intrinsic factors to speed up the signs of aging on our skin.
 The primary extrinsic cause of premature aging is exposure to the sun.
 Other factors include gravity, smoking, sleeping position, and repetitive facial expressions.
 Photoaging is the term that is used to describe aging that occurs as a result of sun exposure.
 People with light skin and those who live in sun-intense areas are more likely to develop higher levels of photoaging.
 Sun exposure is seen on our skin through the appearance of freckles, spider veins, age spots, leathery skin, blotchy skin, and fine wrinkles.
 Repetitive facial movements and certain sleeping positions will result in fine wrinkles that may eventually become permanently etched on the skin’s surface.
 The effects of gravity lead to skin with a droopy appearance, especially as our skin’s elasticity decreases.
 Studies have reported that smoking cigarettes causes accelerated aging in the human body.
 Wrinkled, leathery, and yellowish skin is associated with long periods of heavy smoking.